adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 7. Placeholder text may be mistaken for a value

 People that don't notice the subtle difference in contrast will skip the field mistaking it for a value.
+One test showed that [99% of users mistakingly thought they didn't need to enter a value](http://www.uxmatters.com/mt/archives/2010/03/dont-put-hints-inside-text-boxes-in-web-forms.php).
 When the user submits the form they will be frustratingly shown an error.

 <div class="image">
 	<figure>